Hay truck in Montana

 The Commodore Connection:

 June 17, 2002 : For a number of years I have been in charge of exchange newsletters for a computer club, the Fresno Commodore User Group.
 We had received a newsletter from the Toledo, OH, group off and on, but that group had seemingly disappeared.
 Then one day I got a copy of their newsletter, with a message from the new editor, Rob Snyder.
 He mentioned that the club was using his mailing address, in Metamora OH.
 This got my attention, since this is where my mother grew up.
-(Metamora is about 30 miles west of Toledo.)
+(Metamora is a tiny town about 30 miles west of Toledo.)

 Eventually Rob began sending the newsletter by Email, and by return Email, I started asking him about his background, to see if my mother knew his family.
 Questions like “what was your mother’s maiden name, and your wife’s mother’s maiden name,” eventually elicited the response that his wife Annette Snyder was descended from the Smiths of Raab’s Corners.
 I asked Mother if she knew this family, and she said that we are distantly related.